quidscio/video-processor/README.md

 # custom filename
 video-processor -o my_summary.md  -y https://youtu.be/VIDEO_ID
 ```
+**Output Artifacts**
+SRT transcripts are always saved to the working directory with the same timestamp suffix as other outputs.
+With `--debug`, the intermediate WAV is also saved for inspection.
 # One-off backend/host override (does not require editing config.toml):
 ```bash
 # override LLM backend